Interested in joining us? This page contains practical information on how to apply to the Academy.

 Guidelines for new candidates

-- Put your referee details (including their email address) into your Acceptd profile.
-Acceptd will contact them directly requesting a reference document, or they can type the reference directly into the Acceptd system
+- Put your referee details (including their email address) into your Acceptd profile application.
+Acceptd will contact them directly when you submit the application; then they can upload a reference document, or they can type the reference directly into the Acceptd system.

 - You will need two references, each from a separate referee